Meet Our Guides

 Favorite/best hunting accomplishment:

 I’ve pretty much been hunting or guiding my entire life.
-My Grandfather was an Guide & Outfitter, he packed wilderness camps in the Flattops during the 60’s.
-My Dad is a Guide & Outfitter, and I followed tradition becoming an Outfitter myself.
+My Grandfather was a Guide & Outfitter, he packed wilderness camps in the Flattops during the 60’s.
+My Dad is a Guide & Outfitter, and I followed tradition becoming an Guide & Outfitter myself.
 I graduated Erv Malnarich Guide & Outfitter school near Gardner, Montana in 1989, just out of high school, then held a Montana guides license shortly after graduating top of my class.
 I spent that fall guiding for an outfitter out of Enis, Montana before returning back to Colorado.
-I guided for my Dad’s camp for 20 some years after that.
-Just guessing, I’ve guided mostly successful, well over 200 clients and harvested myself at least that many big game animals.
+I guided for my Dad’s camp on public lands for 20 some years after that.
+Just guessing, I’ve guided well over 200 clients, mostly successful.
 Hunting was my passion, and still is.
 I’ve hunted hard and still do.
 I’ve hunted public land most my life, but now guide some of the best private lands in Colorado.

 Over the past 32 years, I’ve been very fortunate to harvest several trophy animals.
 Thinking back, I honestly can’t count how many elk, deer and antelope I’ve harvested or have had opportunity to harvest.
 A personal favorite trophy of mine would be an almost full curl Rocky Mountain Bighorn sheep I shot in 2000, along with several Pope & Young deer and elk.
 In 2004, I joined a national hunting TV series and that brought my “local” hunting career to a whole new level.
 I spent nearly a decade with the show and hunted all over the United States and abroad, including two trips to Africa, and several to Canada.
 We hunted from California, to Texas, to Maine and harvested more animals then I can probably ever remember.
 I’ve had the ultimate opportunity and hands on experience hunting many different species and terrains all over the world!